f4pga/f4pga-arch-defs/README.md

  * [wavedrom](https://wavedrom.com/)
    Tool for generating waveform / timing diagrams.

+## Pre-built architecture files

+The Continuous Integration system builds and uploads the various architecture data files.
+A set of latest architecture build artifact links is generated and uploaded to a dedicated [GCS bucket](https://storage.cloud.google.com/symbiflow-arch-defs-gha/).

 ## Resource Requirements

 To run examples provided, please make sure these resources are available: